• Skip to main content

 • 1/2 cup cheddar cheese shredded, for topping

-• 1/2 cup sour cream and chopped chives for topping
+• 1/2 cup sour cream for topping

 Instructions

-• Preheat oven to 350 degrees F. Using a fork, poke holes in potatoes.
+• Preheat oven to 350 degrees F. Using a fork, poke holes all around potatoes.
 Place on a baking sheet and bake in the preheated oven for 1 hour.
-Cut potatoes in half lengthwise and scoop out potato flesh with a spoon, leaving 1/2-inch rim to create a boat.

 • Add the potato flesh to a mixing bowl and add milk, sour cream, butter, 1/2 cup cheese and seasoned salt.
 Using a stand or hand-held mixer, beat on medium speed until creamy.
 Stir in bacon.
-Divide the mixture between the potato boats and place on baking sheet.
+Divide the mixture between the potato boats and place back on the baking sheet.

-• Top potatoes with shredded cheese and bake for an additional 15 minutes.
-Top with sour cream and chives and serve hot!
+• Top the potatoes with shredded cheese and bake for an additional 15 minutes.

 Notes